Roofing Calculator

 There was an error with your calculation.

-This is where a roofing calculator can make a big difference.
-Taking the time to measure a few things and run the numbers can save you hours of labor and hundreds of dollars and cut down on trips to supply stores.
-These days, that means significant savings on gas, too.
+This is precisely where a roofing calculator makes a massive difference.
+Taking a few moments to measure your roof and run the numbers can save you hours of manual labor and hundreds of dollars, while drastically cutting down on trips to the building supply store.
+In today's economy, fewer trips also mean significant savings on gas.

-Having a reliable roof size calculator can make short work of determining how many square feet of shingles you’ll need to pick up at the building supply store.
-You can think of your roof size calculator more as a roofing material calculator.
-Knowing the area is the first step in understanding how much to buy.
+Having a reliable roof size calculator takes the guesswork out of determining exactly how many square feet of shingles you will need.
+In fact, you can treat your roof size calculator as a comprehensive roofing material calculator.
+Determining the total surface area is simply the first foundational step in knowing exactly how much material to buy.

-Make sure the tool you’re using to calculate does more than simply determine your roof’s square footage.
-While that will matter, it is only the first step in getting the roof replaced.
-What matters most is how much material we will need to buy.
-A good roofing area calculator will output:
+Make sure the tool you are using does more than simply calculate your roof’s square footage.
+While knowing your total area is important, it is only the first step in a successful roof replacement.
+What matters most is getting an accurate list of the materials required to complete the job.
+A high-quality roofing area calculator will output:

-Asphalt shingles will be your most significant expense and heaviest item.
-You don’t want to buy any more than you need.
-Returning a few bundles to the store is no big deal.
-Returning dozens is a backbreaking and time-consuming chore.
-Worse, having to drop everything and grab a few more to finish the job is frustrating as it brings everything to a screeching halt.
-A good roofing materials calculator will give you this number with a bit of a buffer to keep things running smoothly.
+Asphalt shingles will inevitably be your most significant expense and the heaviest item you transport.
+You only want to purchase exactly what you need.
+While returning a single leftover bundle to the store is no big deal, hauling dozens of heavy bundles back is a backbreaking and time-consuming chore.
+Conversely, running out of shingles halfway through a project brings your entire workflow to a screeching halt.
+A dependable roofing materials calculator provides you with a precise bundle count—including a smart buffer—to keep your project running smoothly.

-This is a cheaper, more practical option for sheds or very low-pitched roofs.
-A good calculator will allow you to compare the quantity of rolling roofing with regular shingles.
-Once you have both numbers, making a quick cost comparison is easy to see if it’s worth it.
+Roll roofing is a highly practical and budget-friendly alternative for sheds, outbuildings, or very low-pitched roofs.
+A well-designed calculator allows you to directly compare the required quantity of roll roofing against standard shingles.
+Once you have both metrics, making a quick cost comparison becomes effortless.

-Because 15# felt is thinner than 30#, you’ll end up with fewer rolls for the same square footage.
-If your vehicle is small, you want to condense trips; this could be a deciding factor.
+Because #15 felt is thinner and lighter than #30 felt, you will need fewer rolls to cover the exact same square footage.
+If you are hauling materials in a smaller vehicle and want to condense your trips, this could be a major deciding factor for your project.

-To get our roofing material numbers, you should take a few measurements to let the calculator do its magic.
+To get precise estimates from your roofing material calculator, you need to take a few fundamental measurements so the tool can work its magic.

-This simple measurement is taken on the ground with a long tape measure.
-If you’re lucky enough to have a simple square or rectangle-shaped home, measure one short and one long side.
-Multiply the two to get a square footage (sq. ft.) number.
+This simple measurement is taken directly on the ground using a long tape measure.
+If you have a straightforward square or rectangle-shaped home, measure one short side and one long side.
+Multiply these two numbers together to determine your base square footage (sq. ft.).

 For instance, if your home is 70 feet long in the front and 20 feet wide at the side, the calculation is 70 × 20 = 1,400.
 Therefore, your house base area is 1,400 sq. ft.

-The pitch of a roof is expressed as the rise over run.
-Or, put another way, how many inches does it rise vertically for every 12 inches it extends horizontally?
-A roof that rises 4 inches for every 12 inches of the horizontal run has a 4-in-12 pitch.
+The pitch of a roof is expressed as "rise over run."
+Put simply, how many inches does the roof rise vertically for every 12 inches it extends horizontally?
+For example, a roof that rises 4 inches for every 12 inches of horizontal run has a 4-in-12 pitch.

-One way to get the pitch is to go into the attic with a long level, a pencil, your tape measure, and a friend who owes you a favor.
+One highly effective way to determine your pitch is to head into the attic equipped with a long level, a pencil, a tape measure, and a friend who owes you a favor.

-If that number is 6, our roof pitch is 6/12.
-If the number is 8, our pitch is 8/12, and so on.
-For calculations below, let’s use a pitch of 4/12 as that is relatively standard.
+If you measure 6 inches, your roof pitch is 6/12.
+If the measurement is 8, your pitch is 8/12, and so on.
+For the example calculations below, we will use a standard pitch of 4/12.

-Most homes have an overhang to protect the exterior walls from the elements.
-The area under that overhang is what is referred to as the eaves.
-Measure the distance from the exterior wall out to the edge of the roof.
-You will probably need a ladder for it.
+Most homes feature an exterior overhang designed to protect the siding and walls from harsh weather.
+The area tucked under this overhang is known as the eaves.
+To measure this, simply determine the distance from your exterior wall straight out to the edge of the roofline (you will likely need a ladder for this step).

-We’ll assume the eaves extend 2 feet.
-This is our “Eaves Stick Out” number.
+For our example, we will assume the eaves extend 2 feet.
+This will be your “Eaves Stick Out” input for the calculator.

-If you’ve done your homework and know how much your shingles and felt cost per square foot, the roofing area calculator can become a roofing price calculator in a snap.
+If you have already done your pricing research and know exactly how much your preferred shingles and felt cost per square foot, the roofing area calculator seamlessly transitions into a highly accurate roofing price calculator.

-You can typically find the price per square foot on the shelf front tags at most home building supply centers.
-Add the cost per sq. ft. of the shingles and felt to come up with one number. $4 per sq. ft. is a reasonable number for our example.
+You can easily find the price per square foot on the shelf tags at local home improvement stores.
+Combine the per sq. ft. cost of the shingles and the felt to generate a single unified number.
+For our example, let's use a realistic cost of $4 per sq. ft.

 Results:

-Most suppliers will happily take returns of unopened shingle bundles and roll roofing, so it’s a good idea to use the 10% buffer that is factored into the calculator.
+Since most building supply centers will happily accept returns on unopened shingle bundles and roll roofing, it is always a smart strategy to utilize the built-in 10% buffer that the calculator factors into these results.

-Even if you have an extremely simple roofline, computing the home area, adding the eave length, and factoring in pitch is a complicated equation.
-Getting any part of it wrong means wasted money and time.
+Even if your property features an incredibly straightforward roofline, computing the structural area, adding the exact eave length, and factoring in the angle of the pitch is a complex mathematical equation.
+Making an error at any stage of this formula guarantees wasted time and money.

-The roofing area calculator becomes indispensable if you have a complicated roofline with multiple valleys, dormers, hips, and rake edges.
-You can arrive at reasonably accurate numbers by breaking the roof into simpler shapes and taking measurements.
-Doing so by hand increases the likelihood of errors.
+A roofing area calculator becomes an absolute necessity if your home features a complex roofline containing multiple valleys, dormers, hips, and rake edges.
+You can secure highly accurate estimates by breaking the overall roof down into simpler geometric shapes and calculating them individually.
+Attempting to crunch all of these numbers manually significantly increases your margin for error.